 What are the symptoms of floaters?

-The appearance of new floaters may also be accompanied by seeing flashing lights, such as streaks of bright white light flickering across your vision.
+- The appearance of new floaters may also be accompanied by seeing flashing lights, such as streaks of bright white light flickering across your vision.

-What causes them?
+What causes eye floaters?

 Floaters are tiny pieces of debris in the eye’s fluid, known as the vitreous humour.
 This is the jelly-like substance found in the space in the middle of the eyeball.
 As children, the vitreous humour is fairly solid, but as we age the ‘jelly’ naturally becomes more watery.
 Floaters occur when clumps of the vitreous humour start moving around within this watery substance.